goldstack/goldstack/packages/lambda-express/README.md

 Goldstack's Lambda Express module provides a basic Express.js server that is deployed as an AWS lambda function.

+## Features

+*   Express.js server running on AWS Lambda
+*   Very low cost, scalability out of the box
+*   Server packaged up using Webpack for small deployment size and quick on-demand start in Lambda
+*   All infrastructure defined in Terraform, easy to change and extend
+*   Infrastructure easily rolled out with dedicated npm script
+*   Deployment automated using Node.js module
+*   TypeScript, ESLint and Prettier configured

 ## Configure

 The following key properties need to be configured for this module: